-Keep students involved in your course by giving them small achievable tasks after each lecture.
+Keep students involved in your course by giving them small achievable tasks after each lesson.
 You can even directly ask students to comment or paste their projects so they can discuss with others.

 Teachable has native comments within our platform, so it’s no extra work for you to enable a conversation like this.

-When you sit down to break up your course into sections and lectures remember that your end goal is to take students to a transformation.
-Every section should be a big step to the goal and you can create small lectures within each section.
+When you sit down to break up your course into sections and lessons remember that your end goal is to take students to a transformation.
+Every section should be a big step to the goal and you can create small lessons within each section.

-Your outline will most definitely evolve as you make the course and you’ll add lectures that you forgot about to connect the others.
+Your outline will most definitely evolve as you make the course and you’ll add lessons that you forgot about to connect the others.

-It’s very rare that people’s lectures are too short.
-It is much more common for lectures to be too long and drawn out.
-BUT a course is supposed to be a SHORTcut to an outcome.
+It’s very rare that people’s lessons are too short.
+It is much more common for lessons to be too long and drawn out.
+But a course is supposed to be a shortcut to an outcome.

-While there are variations on what’s right and always exceptions, we generally keep lectures under 15 minutes and 4-8 minutes gives enough time to talk through something without losing student attention spans.
+While there are variations on what’s right and always exceptions.
+We generally keep lessons under 15 minutes and four to eight minutes gives enough time to talk through something without losing student attention spans.

-You lecture titles matter.
-First off, your lecture titles help sell your course.
-When potential students land on your course landing page - they want to know what they’ll learn and Teachable previews the names of your sections and lectures.
+You lesson titles matter.
+First off, your lesson titles help sell your course.
+When potential students land on your course landing page, they want to know what they’ll learn.
+Teachable previews the names of your sections and lessons.

-I tend to write them like sales copy: “Create mouthwatering content that leaves your students wanting more” for a lecture on creating content.
+Write them like sales copy: “Create mouthwatering content that leaves your students wanting more” for a lesson on creating content.

-Ok, now that you know how to outline your content - it’s time to create.
+Now that you know how to outline properly, it’s time to create an online course.